 Overview of methodology

-This document describes the important steps to think about when creating an implementation guide for a community.
+The main body of this document describes the important steps to think about when creating an implementation guide for a community.

-The following diagram shows a high level view of this process, starting from the point where the decision to use DDI-CDI, typically in combination with other standards, has already been taken.
+The following diagram shows a high level view of this process, starting from the point where the decision to use DDI-CDI, typically in combination with other standards, has been taken.
 The blue circles are groupings of lower-level activities, shown as green boxes.
-The order does not imply a linear flow or process, but the steps will typically be carried out in the order presented.
+The order does not prescribe a linear flow or process, but the steps will typically be carried out in the order presented.
 [Alternate text: This methodology specifies an ordering of steps for creating an implementation guide (shown in Figure X).
 Variations of this ordering are possible and may be more suitable for some implementors (see REF for background).]

 [https://miro.com/app/board/o9J_lwX77dE=/?fromRedirect=1, Frame 2]